-Raymond Cyr is VP of Design and Development for Ducharme Seating, a Montreal-based company providing spectator seating solutions for a wide range of venues, including arenas, theatres, stadiums, concert halls and auditoriums.
-Being a design manager, he is using Shapr3D to create concepts and show them to his team.
-Read on to learn how managers use Shapr3D to achieve the most effective 3D modeling workflow.
+Raymond Cyr is VP of Design and Development for Ducharme Seating, a Montreal-based company that provides spectator seating solutions for a wide range of venues, including arenas, theaters, stadiums, concert halls and auditoriums.
+As a design manager, he uses Shapr3D to create concepts and show them to his team.

-I have a degree in Industrial Design from Université du Quebec, Montréal.
-Before I started working for Ducharme Seating, I was an industrial designer and R&D manager for Leader Industries Inc, a company specializing in design and manufacturing of protective eyewear for sports, industrial and military usage.
+He graduated from the Université du Quebec in Montréal with a degree in industrial design.
+Before he started working for Ducharme Seating, he was an industrial designer and R&D manager for Leader Industries Inc, a company specializing in the design and manufacturing of protective eyewear for sports, industrial and military usage.

 Like the article?
 Spread the word by sharing